panda3d/panda3d-docs/programming/threading.rst

 the Python built-in threading modules but are actually safe to use with Panda3D.

-You can get access to Panda3D's implementation of Python's "thread" module by importing the "thread" module from direct.stdpy:
+You can get access to Panda3D's implementation of Python's "thread" module by importing the "thread" module from :py:mod:`direct.stdpy`:

 .. code-block:: python